 SHOPPING FOR GROCERIES AND SUPPLIES

-If you are planning to cook while staying at La Chuparosa we recommend stopping at the big supermarket “Comercial Mexicana” on your drive in from the airport or when visiting Zihuatanejo (please see our Transportation/Directions page).
+If you are planning to cook while staying at La Chuparosa we recommend stopping at the big supermarket “Mega” on your drive in from the airport or when visiting Zihuatanejo (please see our Transportation/Directions page).

 Our kitchens are fully stocked with pots, pans, glassware, plates, utensils etc. for your cooking convenience.
 We do not supply any paper towels or condiments.